wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 | .proto    |    NO    |    NO     |    NO    |    NO     |   YES    |    YES    |    NO    |    NO     |
 | .xml      |    NO    |    NO     |    NO    |    NO     |    NO    |    NO     |    NO    |    YES    |

-On upload the file will be automatically parsed and the the recommended `Specification Type' set.
+On upload, the file is automatically parsed and the recommended `Specification Type' set.
 Optionally, if the recommended specification type is incorrect, you can override the selection by choosing a different specification type.

-### Step 2: Confirm Information
+### Confirm Information

-* Title is a friendly name for the service, it will be displayed first and is searchable.
+* Title represents a friendly name for the service.
+The title will be displayed first and is searchable but does not need to be unique.
 * Logical Name must be unique and is used as the unique id for the service.
-The logical name will be referenced in dependencies of this service.
+The logical name is referenced in any dependencies of the service.
 * Description is limited to 1000 characters.
 * Tags are used to group assets, making it easier to find assets faster.
-* Attributes are key and value pairs used for extending functionality and integrations with third party systems.
+* Attributes are key and value pairs used for extending functionality and integrations with third-party systems.
 * Service Image now has an improved crop that will resize the selection and maintain the correct aspect ratio.

-### Step 3: Submit

-Once the required fields have been met the save button will be enabled and you can submit the form.

 ### Errors and debugging

-In the event there is an error while submitting the form the page will have a large error box above the fields explaining what has happened.
-The error may contain references to objects only found when using the CLI or API directly, in this case refer to the [amplify CLI](/docs/central/cli_central/cli_apiservices) documentation for further guidance.
+In the event, there is an error while saving the API service.
+The form page will have a large error box explaining what caused the error.
+The error may contain references to objects only found when using the CLI or API directly.
+In this case please refer to the [amplify CLI](/docs/central/cli_central/cli_apiservices) documentation for further guidance.